-Phirni is a type of Indian rice pudding which was brought to India by the Mughals.
+Phirni is a type of Indian rice pudding that was brought to India by the Mughals.
 It's believed that this dish got originated in Persia.

-However, the original recipe got evolved and modified during it's journey to India before it became Indian Phirni.
+However, the original recipe got evolved and was modified during its journey to India before it became Indian Phirni.

 It really amuses me to see the different ways in which rice pudding is made around the world.
 Though milk and rice remain common in almost all of them, the type of rice or form in which rice is used makes every rice pudding different from the other.
-Sometimes additional ingredients used, give them a unique taste.
+Sometimes additional ingredients are used which give them a unique taste.

 Mango Phirni is very easy to make and requires only a handful of basic ingredients.